 Problem Definition: Develop a program that collects data about book purchases and calculates the average spent by a user.

 Problem Analysis: Using numeric variables, input, loop, and calculations.
-Create input values for the number of books and the price of each book.hen calculate the total and average costs.
+Create input values for the number of books and the price of each book.
+Then calculate the total and average costs.
 Finally, print output information for the total and average.

 Program Algorithm: